bufbuild/protobuf-es/MANUAL.md

 }
 ```

-For this extension, we generate the export:
+Given that extension, Protobuf-ES generates the export:

 ```typescript
 /**